Rachel Alexandra: Retirement

+Stonestreet Farms previously hosted Seehel Day, where contest winners could enter for a chance to meet the horse with visits held on a select few days of the year.
+Stonestreet Farm now hosts paid booked tours where you can visit Rachel Alexandra.

 Honors and awards

 On January 18, 2010, Rachel Alexandra won the most prestigious of the Eclipse Awards, the Horse of the Year award, with 130 votes, beating out rival mare Zenyatta's 99 votes.
 She also won the Eclipse Award for Champion Three-Year-Old Filly.

 Following a widely publicized vote, all three voting blocs ultimately went for Rachel Alexandra for Horse of the Year.
 The National Turf Writers Association by 71 votes to 51, the Daily Racing Form by a 31 to 23, and the National Thoroughbred Racing Association 28 to 25.

 Rachel Alexandra was the only 3-year-old filly to receive the Eclipse Horse of the Year Award since the Eclipse Awards began in 1971.
 All 232 ballots were cast for her.
 Prior to the advent of the Eclipse Awards, there was just the Horse of the Year Award without the rest of the Eclipse Awards.
 Four other 3-year-old fillies won this, Busher, Twilight Tear, Regret, and Beldame, and one 2-year-old filly (Moccasin).

 On September 29, 2010, just days after Rachel Alexandra's retirement was announced, Fair Grounds Race Course renamed the Silverbulletday Stakes to the Rachel Alexandra Stakes to honor her.
 On April 25, 2016, Rachel Alexandra's induction into the National Museum of Racing and Hall of Fame was announced.
 The mare was joined by her trainer Steve Asmussen and Zenyatta in the class of 2016.